obervinov/pyinstabot-downloader/README.md

     "status": "allowed"
   }
   ```
-  Clarification of non-obvious parameters
-  - `requests`: the number of requests that the user can make per day and per hour, as well as the random shift in minutes (scheduling of message processing from the queue works on the basis of this parameter)
-  - `roles`: list of roles that allow to use the corresponding functionality ([available roles](src/configs/constants.py#L19-L23)).
-  - `status`: allowed or denied user access to the bot

 #### You can use an existing vault-server or launch a new one using docker-compose
 Scripts for configuring the vault-server are located in the [vault-init.sh](scripts/vault-init.sh)